Yash1-23/Legal_RAG_Asisstant/README.md

 statutory law.

-It answers legal question using the **Indian Penal Code (IPC)** and the **Code of Criminal
+It answers legal question using the **Indian Penal Code (IPC)** and the Code of Criminal

-Procedure (CrPC)** byt retrieving verified legal section and generating answers strictly
+Procedure (CrPC) by retrieving verified legal section and generating answers strictly

 grounded in those sections.

-The system is desgined with a single guiding rule;
+The system is designed with a single guiding rule;

 **The model only answers when a verified legal section is retrieved.**